Marzi-Ash/Warehouse-navigator/README.md

 Paradiso beta release can accept start and end points, find the location of list of the products, find orders in a file and compute the best available route from the start point to the end point including all the products.
 Also, it has a very secure way of sign-in.

+You can find user manual and developer manual in the documentation folder as well.